azrafe7/standalone-whatsapp-web/README.md

 Right-click the extension icon and select "Re-attach as tab..." from the context menu to reattach WhatsApp Web as a tab in your currently open window.

+Features:
+ • Single-instance, detached from other tabs
-Since v0.2.0 reports unread messages in the extension's icon.
+ • Reports unread messages in the extension's icon
+ • Draw attention to popup window on new unread messages

 DISCLAIMER: I'm not in any way affiliated with WhatsApp, just a happy user of it.